f1db/f1db/README.md

 - ⚙️ [Gridvex API](https://api.gridvex.app/docs/api) - Free F1 REST API with comprehensive endpoints
 - 🤖 [OvertakeGP](https://play.google.com/store/apps/details?id=com.kkgosu.overtakegp) – OvertakeGP is a fast, focused Formula 1® companion that brings decades of racing data into one clean app
 - ⚙️ [RacingHub API](https://racinghub.net/api/v1/docs) – Free & open-source F1 REST API with Python/JS clients and MCP support
+- ⚙️ [F1 Speed](https://f1speed.one/) - F1® fan site, focused on presenting as much data from from the beginning to today as possible.
+Features: All circuits, drivers, races, and tracks.

 Are you using F1DB?
 We'd love to feature your project!\
 Please send us a message, create an [issue](https://github.com/f1db/f1db/issues/new), or open a pull request to add it here.